 - ¼ cup red wine vinegar

 - 1 teaspoon Dijon mustard

 - Add all ingredients into a jar with a tight-fitting lid, like a mason jar.
 Shake vigorously until well-blended.

 - Taste and adjust seasonings, adding more Greek seasoning as desired.

 - Store leftovers in a sealed container in the refrigerator for up to a week.

-Alternatively, you may whisk the ingredients together in a bowl, process in the ingredients in a mini food processor, or blend them together in a blender.
+- Alternative methods to shaking the dressing.
+You may whisk the ingredients together in a bowl, process the ingredients in a mini food processor, or blend them together in a blender.